OAuth Architecture

 Authentication is always explicit and intentional.

-Reusable vs Page-Specific Code
+Reusable vs App-Specific Code (Current)

 Layer Responsibility Reusable?

-Auth Core fetchAuth(), OAuth popup flow, /auth/me, /auth/logout ✅ Yes (shared across all apps)
+Auth Core /js/auth/authClient.js, /js/auth/initAuth.js, /js/auth/setupAuthUI.js ✅ Yes (shared across all apps)

-Page Logic Application-specific functionality ❌ No (page-specific)
+Page Logic Application-specific functionality and data fetching ❌ No (page-specific)

-import { fetchAuth, renderAuthBadge } from "./js/auth.js";
+import { setupAuthUI } from "../js/auth/setupAuthUI.js";

-const auth = await fetchAuth();
+const { auth } = await setupAuthUI({ renderAuthBadge, wireAuthUI });

 Design Principle